specialprocedures/igdr.ch/content/posts/cop.md

 </div>

-# The COP Effect
-The United Nations Climate Change Conference, the conference of the parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC), is the largest event in the annual climate calendar.
+The Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC), is the largest event in the annual climate calendar.
 It serves as hook for stories about climate change in the international media, with the period around COP typically seeing a surge in climate reporting.

 <div class="responsive-chart-desktop">
 {{< responsive-iframe src="/charts/cop/climate_ts.html" width="636" height="400" >}}